 Robert Bresson made thirteen features across four decades and left behind what is arguably the most coherent and uncompromising body of work in cinema.
-There are no accidents in a Bresson film, no moments of looseness or improvisation — every sound, every cut, every gesture of every non-professional actor he called his “models” is precisely where he put it.
-The austerity isn’t severity for its own sake; it’s the result of stripping away everything that isn’t essential until what remains carries an almost unbearable weight.
+There are no accidents in a Bresson film, no moments of looseness or improvisation; every single thing you see or hear, every sound, cut, gesture from his non-professional actors (Or ‘Models’ as he put it) is there for a precise purpose.
+His films are austere, yes, but this isn’t for the sake of severity.
+It’s the result of stripping away everything that isn’t essential until what remains carries an almost unbearable weight.

 He came from painting and photography, which shows.
-His frames are composed with an attention to surface and light that most filmmakers never approach, and the close-ups of hands — picking pockets, opening locks, handling objects — that recur across the films have a sensory precision that somehow communicates interiority better than faces do.
+His frames are composed with an attention to surface and light that most filmmakers never approach, and the close-ups of hands (picking pockets, opening locks, handling objects) that recur across the films have a sensory precision that somehow communicates interiority better than faces do.
 This was deliberate theory as much as instinct.
-Bresson wrote Notes on Cinematography, one of the few books by a filmmaker that repays reading as philosophy rather than just craft advice, and it articulates what he was doing with a clarity that the films themselves deliberately withhold.

-The subjects are simple on their surface — a man escaping prison, a pickpocket, a donkey, a young woman in despair, a knight returning from the Crusades — and vast underneath.
+The subjects are simple on their surface but vast underneath.
 Au Hasard Balthazar follows a donkey through a series of owners and ends with the animal dying among a flock of sheep, and it is one of the most devastating films ever made.
 The gap between that description and the experience of watching it is the Bresson gap, impossible to explain and immediately felt.

-His Catholicism is real but not doctrinal — grace in Bresson is not guaranteed, redemption is not assured, and the universe his characters inhabit is one where suffering is simply the condition of existence.
+Transcendental is another word you could use for his cinema, and it’s no mistake that Bresson was a Catholic.
+This is reflected in his films, but never doctrinally; redemption is not assured, suffering is simply a condition of existence.
 Mouchette ends the way it ends.
 The Devil Probably is titled the way it’s titled.
 He was not offering consolation.

 Robert Bresson (1901 – 1999)